Frequently Asked Questions

 Nuh uh.
 All you need is a good attitude.
 Many players have joined Beer League Hockey Practice as completely new to the sport.
 The coaches, the organization, and your fellow Beer Leaguers are all very welcoming to players of any skill level.

-What if I get injured and have to miss practice?
+What if I get injured or something comes up and I have to miss skates?

 Where do I get dressed for practice?